 ▪ Set up a direct participatory process by combining evidence gathered from stakeholders with real environment monitoring data.

-▪ Facilitate the sharing of progress, knowledge, opinions and best practices in open consultation via a new Digital Social Platform (DSP) implementation.
+▪ Facilitate the sharing of progress, knowledge, opinions and best practices in open consultation via a new Water Community implementation.

 ▪ Mobilise social actions to respond to climate change with local strategies.